microsoft/rnx-kit/text/0002-react-native-standard-api.md

 and must therefore be explicitly added to an app's `package.json`.

-For example, if you want to use `BatteryManager` you should not need to import the whole `react-native-apis` module, but only the specific `@react-native-apis/battery-manager` submodule.
+For example, if you want to use `BatteryManager` you should not need to import the whole `react-native-apis` module, but only the dedicated `@react-native-apis/battery-manager` submodule.

 Additionally, we want to avoid requiring that users manually add polyfills for